-\para{Takeaway.} Agentic workloads require a cache that performs semantic match at the knowledge or tool boundary, validates correctness, is cost-aware, cross-region and rate-limit aware so that hits yield real end-to-end gains.
-In contrast to these existing families, \sys satisfies all properties in \autoref{tab:cortex-comparison}, motivating its design in the next section.
+\para{Takeaway.} Agentic workloads require a cache that performs semantic match at the knowledge or tool boundary, validates correctness, is cost-aware, cross-region, and rate-limit aware so that cache hits yield real end-to-end gains.
+In contrast to these existing families, \sys satisfies all required properties as shown in \autoref{tab:cortex-comparison}, motivating its design in the next section.